solarexplorer/sbfspot-collector/README.md

 ```
 docker run -it -v /etc/localtime:/etc/localtime:ro -v /home/sbfspot/data:/var/smadata -v /home/sbfspot/config/SBFspot.cfg:/opt/sbfspot/SBFspot.cfg --net=host --privileged --name sbfspot-collector solarexplorer/sbfspot-collector
 ```

+N.B. in this run command the config file for SBFspot is externalized as well as de data directory.
+This way an update of the container will retain your data.

 ## Configure crontab on Docker host